dillon-amaya/bottom_marine_heatwave/README.md

 **Section I** - Calculating area-average BWTA/SSTA in grid cells experiencing BMHW conditions as a function of time and LME.
 **Section J** - Creating figures.

-## 4. Additional information
+## 4. Additional functions/data

 Additional functions required to run the "master" script are included in the zip file.
 These functions include:

-**anom5.m**           - Removes the climatological seasonal cycle from a 3D monthly mean dataset based on a user inputs for start and end year.
+**anom5.m**           - Removes climatological seasonal cycle from a 3D monthly mean field based on a user inputs for start and end year.
-**anom_timeseries.m** - Removes the climatological seasonal cycle from a 1D monthly mean dataset based on a user inputs for start and end year.
+**anom_timeseries.m** - Removes climatological seasonal cycle from a 1D monthly mean field based on a user inputs for start and end year.
 **brewermap.m**       - A set of useful colormaps for plotting (see also
                    https://www.mathworks.com/matlabcentral/fileexchange/45208-colorbrewer-attractive-and-distinctive-colormaps).
 **cmap_intv.m**       - Returns the RGB values for a user-specified _brewermap_ colormap based on a given timeseries of anomalies.